nest/nest-simulator/extras/userdoc/md/documentation/neural-simulations.md

 called recording devices.
 Examples are `voltmeter` and `spike_detector`.

-JME: UPDATE FOR NESTIO!!

 Recording devices have properties which control the amount, the format, and the destination of their output.
-All recorders can either dump the recorded data to a file (property `to_file`), print it to the screen (property `to_screen`) or hold the data in memory (property `to_memory`).
+The latter is done by setting their property `record_to` to an array containing the name(s) of the recording backend(s) to use.
+To dump recorded data to a file, add `/ascii` to the array, to print to the screen, add `/screen` and to hold the data in memory, add `/memory`, which is also the default behavior for most devices.
 Data stored in memory can be retrieved after the simulation using `GetStatus`.
+To get a list of all available recording backends, run

+    0 GetStatus /recording_backends get keys ==

 Device models are also stored in the dictionary `modeldict`.
 The most important devices are: